Suggestion: Watch the 10 minutes video tutorial before reading this article

 As mentioned, I recommend that you consult with your agent which form to use, you can also find different CCC application forms on this website.

-HS codes stands for Harmonized System codes and are used to classify commodities and products traded in China.
+HS codes stand for Harmonized System codes and are used to classify commodities and products traded in China.
 I have written a complete guide about HS codes in China, which I highly recommend you to read as well.

-In fact, HS codes are not only used in China, but worldwide.
-The reason why I’m bringing up the topic here is because China has its own HS system, that you should be aware of, before exporting.
+These codes are not only used in China but worldwide.
+The reason why I’m bringing up the topic is that China has its own HS system, which you should be aware of, before exporting.

 The system starts with a number of categories (for example, related to agriculture or mechanical products).
 Then the head categories are broken down into sub-categories.